If you’ve been in information security for a while you’ve probably heard people saying things like the following on many

 - An incident is an event that negatively effects the confidentiality, integrity, and/or availability (CIA) at an organization in a way that impacts the business.
-Examples: attacker posts company credentials online, attacker steals customer credit card database, worm spreading through network.*
+Examples: attacker posts company credentials online, attacker steals customer credit card database, worm spreads through network.

 If you had to capture it in one sentence, I’d go with this:

-Events are captured changes in the environment, alerts are notifications that specific events took place, and incidents are special events that are 1) caused maliciously by a human, and 2) (may)disrupt the business in a significant way.
+Events are captured changes in the environment, alerts are notifications that specific events took place, and incidents are special events that negatively impact CIA and cause an impact the business.

 - It is possible to define incident in a number of ways based on the organization, and it’s ok for there to be some variance based on different organizational needs.
 But it will always be a special type of event that requires an organized and timely response.